chrissmartin/hass-panasonic-miraie/README.md

 ## Requirements

 - Home Assistant version 2024.1.0 or higher
-- A Panasonic MirAI.e account with registered devices
+- A Panasonic MirAIe account with registered devices

 ## Installation

 ### HACS (Recommended)

 1. Ensure that [HACS](https://hacs.xyz/) is installed.
-2. Search for "Panasonic MirAI.e" in the HACS integrations tab.
+2. Search for "Panasonic MirAIe" in the HACS integrations tab.
 3. Click Install.
 4. Restart Home Assistant.